Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Introduction

 Some of the biggest open questions in physics are found within the realm of gravity, especially in the branches of cosmology and its embedding into quantum gravity.
 A better understanding and questioning of the foundational principles of modern gravity theories, therefore, naturally suggests itself, together with an exploration of the theory space beyond general relativity (GR).
 This provides the backbone of a search for signatures past the current horizon of knowledge.

 A particularly well motivated guiding principle is provided by the notion of \emph{metric theories of gravity} \cite{Dicke:1964pna,poisson2014gravity,papantonopoulos2014modifications,Heisenberg:2018vsk,Will:2018bme,YunesColemanMiller:2021lky,Zosso:2024xgy} (see also Eq.~\eqref{eq:MetricTheoryAction} below), which describe the principle part of gravity theories on a manifold that comply with the Einstein equivalence principle, while allowing for additional dynamical gravitational degrees of freedom (dofs).
 In particular, these theories assume that any additional gravitational fields ought to act exclusively within the gravitational sector, while matter remains universally and minimally coupled to a physical metric.
-At the classical level, such a requirement is crucial for the existence of an observer-independent notion of dynamical spacetime, as well as the definition of energy-momentum conserving matter \cite{Will:2018bme,Zosso:2024xgy}.
+At the classical level, such a requirement is decisive for the existence of an observer-independent notion of dynamical spacetime, as well as the definition of energy-momentum conserving matter \cite{Will:2018bme,Zosso:2024xgy}.
 Furthermore, and crucially for the present work, this also implies that the geodesic deviation equation at the basis of the interpretation of current gravitational wave (GW) observations retains its universal validity.
 The structure of metric theories of gravity beyond GR naturally proposes the possibility of breaking with principles of symmetries by restricting their breakdown to the empirically less precisely explored gravity sector, by coupling their breakdown to the additional gravitational fields.
-For instance, although numerous observations strongly back the Lorentz symmetry assumption among the standard model fields \cite{Will:2005va}, the option of pure gravitational local Lorentz breaking may be explored.
-Such a preferred rest frame may in fact arise from the quantum gravity vacuum and would provide a natural short-distance cutoff \cite{Mattingly_2005,Jacobson:2007veq}.
-Yet, as a fixed preferred frame would explicitly violate general covariance, local conditions should be imposed.
+In particular, although numerous observations strongly back the Lorentz symmetry assumption among the standard model fields \cite{Will:2005va}, the option of pure gravitational local Lorentz breaking may be explored, as we shall do in this work.